 5 Tips for Lead Scoring by Economic Development Corporations

+What is a lead?
+The answer depends upon whom you are asking.
 In the case of economic development efforts for cities, towns and municipalities, a lead is usually defined as a company which could potentially consider re-locating, expanding into, or otherwise setting up shop in the area.

 And, whether you have an annual marketing budget of $1 million or $20,000, there is a limit to the size and scope of marketing campaigns, advertising placements, and in-person visits you can afford.
 Couple that with the fact that there are tens of thousands of possible prospects in the market and you realize that you just cannot meaningfully reach out to everybody.
 You clearly need to narrow down the field.

 The Solution: Lead Prioritization

 That leaves you with two choices: you can either take a passive, “random walk” approach to identifying and reaching out to leads – whereby you spend your time and resources pursuing those leads that happen to cross your path.

 When faced with the idea of prioritizing your leads, you again have choice.
 You can take a simplistic approach of choosing companies located within a given geography (such as California, Cleveland, the Northeast, etc.) or by leveraging another one-dimensional variable.

 5 Tips for Lead Scoring for EDCs